Elavon Review

 Elavon is one of the largest merchant account providers in the United States, currently serving over 2 million customers in over 30 countries.
 Elavon’s size gives it several advantages, including the ability to process all transactions in-house and provide a full range of quality proprietary products and services.

 However, there are also disadvantages to dealing with an organization of Elavon’s size.
 Search for Elavon reviews, and you’ll see that the company has a rather high volume of complaints filed against it.
-However, considering the number of merchants it serves, that’s not unusual.
-More disturbing is that so many of the complaints cite poor to non-existent customer service and support after the sale.
-While this is a common problem in the processing industry, customer service seems to be an afterthought at Elavon.
-Given the company’s vast resources, there’s no excuse for this.
+Now, considering the company’s size, that’s not unusual.
+However, Elavon’s public reception, which was already shaky, has deteriorated further in recent years.

 Products & Services